DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Scared?
 You, Rinne?"

 "For Kai's left shoulder.
-You're not going to be reckless and get it shredded?"
+You're not going to be reckless and get it torn off, right?"

 "I'm not.
 It is all right,
 and pain is almost gone too."

 Rinne was looking with her upturned eyes full of worry.

-Putting his hand left shoulder, Kai loosened bandages in front of her without a hesitation to show <span title="That it is ok">it</span>.
+Putting his hand on the left shoulder, Kai loosened bandages in front of her without a hesitation to show <span title="That it is ok">it</span>.

 "O-oi, Kai!?"